KayFrimp/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 7. 7-get_nodeint.c - function returns the nth node of a listint_t linked list.

 8. 8-sum_listint.c - function returns the sum of all the datat(n) of a listint_t linked list.

+9. 10-delete_nodeint.c - function deletes the node at the index, index of a listint_t linked list.